The HCG Diet Reviews – Episode 4!

 Jeana had great advice for starting out- do a vlog first, then find other hCGer’s on youtube who are vlogging (tips on finding hCGer’s on youtube and FB here) and comment on their vlog- “hey I just made my first hCG vlog and I’m trying to find others on hCG.
 Can you check it out?”

 I also just wrote a post to get those who’ve never vlogged before on the right road to starting: Learning How to Record and Upload Vlogs to Youtube for the hCG Diet

 It’s important that you first be a giver- comment and encourage and praise the hCG vlogs you are watching.
 Then ask for them to watch your video- this will create a natural desire in others to support you.

 Dealing with Temptations on the hCG Diet

-Making use of listening or watching vlogs of others on hCG has been really helpful to Jeana in triggering situations.
+Making use of listening or watching vlogs of others on human chorionic gonadotropin (hCG) has been really helpful to Jeana in triggering situations.
 It has done the same for me.
 It can be quite difficult in the beginning on hCG because you are actually having to change your habits- eating has been a mindless activity for many of us at one point- all of a sudden we have to spend the whole evening NOT bringing our hand to mouth and sticking something in it.
 Panic or feelings of torture can set in quickly if you don’t have a way to distract, deal with, and replace this old habit.
 I used to watch vlogs at night to keep myself motivated and going.
 Jeana mentioned listening to vlogs on your phone while at the yogurt shop with her daughter surrounded by frozen yogurt and toppings galore.